Colimits and cocompletions in internal higher category theory: Cocompletion

-of $\pi_A^\ast\I{U}$-cocontinuous functors restricts to an equivalence on $\I{C}$ by what we have just shown.
-Hence the same argument shows that this natural transformation is in fact an equivalence, which shows $\hat f$ is fully faithful, as desired.
-As therefore $\hat f$ exhibits $\IPSh_{\Univ}^{\I{U}}(\I{C})$ as a full subcategory of $\I{D}$ that is stable under $\I{U}$-colimits and that contains $\I{C}$, the assumption that $\I{D}$ is generated by $\I{C}$ under $\I{U}$-colimits implies that $\hat f$ is an equivalence. \end{proof}
+restricts to an equivalence on $\I{C}$.
+As this map transposes to a morphism of $\pi_A^\ast\I{U}$-cocontinuous functors (using Proposition~\ref{prop:YonedaEmbeddingComplete} and the fact that $\hat f$ is $\I{U}$-cocontinuous), the same argument as above shows that the entire natural transformation is in fact an equivalence and therefore that $\hat f$ is fully faithful, as desired.
+As therefore $\hat f$ exhibits $\IPSh^{\I{U}}(\I{C})$ as a full subcategory of $\I{D}$ that is closed under $\I{U}$-colimits and that contains $\I{C}$, the assumption that $\I{D}$ is generated by $\I{C}$ under $\I{U}$-colimits implies that $\hat f$ is an equivalence. \end{proof}